An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Research Methodology

+We developed a semi-structured interview protocol as the interview guide, which includes a set of challenges and collaboration problems in the existing literature for ML-enabled systems~\cite{nahar2022collaboration,nahar2023meta}.
 The interview guides were sent to the interviewees ahead of time to give enough time for them to prepare the answers.
-Each interview took between 60 and 120 minutes.
-Most of the interviews were recorded and transcribed.
-All interviewees are engaged in professional software development.
-Their team has worked on at least one machine learning-based project.
-Please find more details in the supplementary material of the paper.
+Each interview took between 60 and 120 minutes, as some participants provided more details in some questions due to their practical experience and reflective insights in these questions.